hotianbexuanto/Wurst-meteor-support/README.md

 ## Downloads

-Build it yourself
+Do your own build
-or
+Or,
-Download from Releases
+Download from Release, Actions

 ## Internal version
 # 7.41  1.20.4